weluse/fastbill-automatic/README.md

 subscriptions = Subscription.all()
 ```

+At the time of writing you can use this library to manage customers, create invoices and to create and manage subscriptions.
+See below for a list of not implemented API features.

-For a more detailed example see the RDoc.
+A more detailed usage example is included in RDoc.

 ## Development